aaronmallen/activeinteractor/README.md

 #### Validating the Context

-ActiveInteractor delegates all the validation methods provided by [ActiveModel::Validations] onto an interactor's context class from the interactor itself.
+All context instances include [ActiveModel::Validations]; additionally ActiveInteractor delegates all the validation methods provided by [ActiveModel::Validations] onto an interactor's context class from the interactor itself.
 All of the methods found in [ActiveModel::Validations] can be invoked directly on your interactor with the prefix `context_`.
 However this can be confusing and it is recommended to make all validation calls on a context class directly.

 ActiveInteractor provides two validation callback steps: